seknewna/seknewna.github.io/README.md

 ## October 2013 - February 2015: Lecturer at Université Polytechnique de Mongo (UPM, Chad)

-* nTaught courses:
+* Taught courses:
   - Probability and Statistics
   - Ordinary Differential Equations

-* Played the role of Interim Head Of Department of Industrial Engineering and Maintenance
+* Played the role of Interim Head Of the Department of Industrial Engineering and Maintenance
 * Undergraduate Thesis supervision

-June 2012
-November 2012
-Intern at Polytech-Valor
+## June 2012 - November 2012: Academic Internship at Polytech-Valor
-Production of my Master’s thesis
+* Production of my Master’s thesis
-Conducted data processing, exploration, and modelling using statistical methods with R, Excel, and MySQL software.
+* Conducted data processing, exploration, and Machine Learning with R, Excel, and MySQL software.

-August 2011
-September 2011
-Intern at Airtel Chad
+## August 2011 - September 2011: Intern at Airtel Chad
-Participated in a study on customer satisfaction Worked on the estimations of losses due to network failures
+* Participated in a study on customer satisfaction
+* Worked on the estimations of losses due to network failures